telerik/winforms-docs/gridview/populating-with-data/binding-to-generic-lists.md

 ---
 title: Binding to Generic Lists
 page_title: Binding to Generic Lists | RadGridView
-description: Binding to Generic Lists
+description: This article shows how you can bind RadGridView to a generic List of business objects.
 slug: winforms/gridview/populating-with-data/binding-to-generic-lists
 tags: binding,to,generic,lists
 published: True